Olga Cronin: Tracker app is a giant leap for transparency, but beware its privacy implications

 Shortly after, a group of data protection and legal experts, academics, computer scientists, and representatives from civil societies, such as the Irish Council for Civil Liberties, and Digital Rights Ireland, met to discuss what was known and what wasn’t known about the proposed app.

-Approximately four months, and more than a milliondownloads, later, the same group knows a lot more about the app — but still has concerns around privacy, efficacy, necessity, and proportionality.
+Approximately four months, and more than a million almost 900,000 downloads, later, the same group knows a lot more about the app — but still has concerns around privacy, efficacy, necessity, and proportionality.

 The group’s initial concerns about the technology and the implications for data protection and privacy were several-fold, not least because it was, as yet, unknown what the app would be specifically used for, how long it would be in existence, and, at the most basic level, what evidence existed to show such apps were fit for purpose.
 These concerns weren’t groundless.